JohnETobin/FoodInsecurityDataAnalysis/README.md

 This project analyzes food insecurity, food environments, and health outcomes in North Carolina.

+Please note that the shapefiles were too large to track with GIT, so they must be downloaded separately if you wish to run this code

 ## Project Structure

 - `data/` - Data files